outdoor-equity/outdoor-equity/shiny/outdoor-equity-app/oe_app/text/about_background.md

 visitors, such as picnicking in parks, hiking trails, tours, campsites, and more.
-However, people from different socioeconomic and identity groups access federal public lands unequally due to historical discrimination and current inequities.
+However, people from different socioeconomic and identity groups access federal public lands unequally due to historical discrimination and current inequities such as a lack of access to technology, not having the time or ability to plan vacations in advance, lack of knowledge of reservation systems, and cost.
 The multi-agency program, Recreation One Stop (R1S), oversees the operations of Recreation.gov and aims to increase access to recreation by providing online resources about nationwide recreational opportunities, allowing visitors to make